amirahamoodalbraiki/inventory-management-mvp/user-stories.md

 ## INV-01 — Inventory List + Search
 **User Story:**
-As a staff member, I want to view an inventory list and search by name, SKU, or category so that I can find products quickly.
+As a staff member, I want to view an inventory list and filter products by category and stock level so that I can easily track and manage products.

 **Acceptance Criteria:**
 - I can see a table with columns: name, SKU, quantity, and category.
+- When I filter by category, the list only shows matching products.
-- When I type in the search bar, the list filters by matching name, SKU, or category.
+- When I filter by stock level (e.g., low stock, in stock), the list only shows matching products

 **Estimation:** M
 **Labels:** feature, products, backend, frontend, size:M, week1